Loading...

 ssh admin@192.168.0.42

-This starts a secure remote login.
-On first connection, SSH prompts to confirm the host key fingerprint.
-Accepting the fingerprint adds the host to your known_hosts file and prevents silent man-in-the-middle changes from going unnoticed later.
+On first connection, SSH prompts you to confirm the host key fingerprint.
+Accepting the prompt adds the host to your known_hosts file and protects you from silent man-in-the-middle changes later.

 The authenticity of host '192.168.0.42' can't be established.